What is minimalism?

 Minimalism Is Not a One-Size-Fits-All Lifestyle

 Embarking on a minimalist lifestyle doesn’t automatically mean you’ll be hitting the road with a backpack (or wheelie suitcase).
-If that’s what you want to do, cool, but it’s really about finding a slower pace right where you are.
+If that’s what you want to do, cool, but it’s really about finding a slower pace where you are.

 Minimalism affords you more time to spend on the things that matter, like relationships, playing the matrix, working on passion projects or fast tracking retirement.
 It also creates space for new opportunities.